How do I contribute to my grandchild's KiwiSaver account?

 Investing in someone else's KiwiSaver account is a great thing to do, as you will be contributing to the recipient's financial future.
 Follow these simple instructions: 1.
 Confirm that the person you are gifting to is a Simplicity KiwiSaver member. ...

 If you're self-employed, or working as a contractor or sole trader, you'll need to make voluntary contributions to your KiwiSaver account.
-To make a voluntary contribution to your Simplicity account, please log in to your account and click the ...
+To make a voluntary contribution to your Simplicity account, please log into your account and click the ...

 If you've been a KiwiSaver member for a least 3 years and are planning to buy your first home in NZ you may be eligible to withdraw the full amount of employee, employer and government contributions plus any investment returns (leaving $1,000 in the ...